-Since UCI is dedicated to preserving the heritage of North Dakota's Ukrainian pioneers, we use North Dakota Products:
+Since UCI is dedicated to preserving the heritage of North Dakota's Ukrainian pioneers, we use North Dakota products:

 Cass Clay Creamery cottage cheese

-Red River Valley Potatoes
+Red River Valley potatoes

 Durakota Semolina flour

-Help promote North Dakota produced varenyky/pyrohy.
+You can help promote North Dakota produced varenyky/pyrohy.
 Ask your grocery store to carry North Dakota produced pyrohy/buttons.

 Food Services of America

 US Food Service

 A History of Pyrohy Production at UCI